YaLTeR/niri/wiki/Configuration:-Animations.md

 See [this example shader](./examples/open_custom_shader.frag) for a full documentation with several animations to experiment with.

 If a custom shader fails to compile, niri will print a warning and fall back to the default, or previous successfully compiled shader.
+When running niri as a systemd service, you can see the warnings in the journal: `journalctl -ef /usr/bin/niri`

 > [!WARNING]
 >